 After a while, together with a third party that evaluated the performances of our module, we noticed that this module not only can be used as a self-standing localization technique, but it can also deliver high accuracy mainly in PDR (pedestrian dead reckoning) applications.

 Today our PDR is itself a black box with embedded subsystems.
-Besides some filtering modules, it includes a state-of-the-art step sensor that detects steps even when the person changes the position and location (not only in the hands but also in backpacks or pockets) and an advanced step validation module that identifies and rejects fake steps.
+Besides some filtering modules, it includes a state-of-the-art step detector that detect steps even when the person changes the smartphone position and location (not only in the hands but also in backpacks or pockets) and an advanced step validation module that identifies and rejects fake steps.

 If you’ve ever used a commercial fitness tracker attached to your wrist, you know that in most cases if you move your arm the device will counts some steps that, of course, are not real.
 Our step validator solves this problem by detecting only real steps – a very important capability that allows our PDR to be employed as a self-standing inertial navigation system.
 We developed the PDR with strong attention to maintaining low requirements for the computational power and memory footprint.
 These additional characteristics makes the PDR very interesting even for a direct integration of the software at the silicon level in modern MEMS sensors.